 Need something for a small garden?
 Check out our pick of the best small lawn mowers.
+First though, see the best lawn mowers as ranked by our reviewers.

-The best lawn mowers for 2020
+The best lawn mower

 If you’re after a good all-rounder and your lawn is an average size (ie: not a massive expanse of meadow), then this Bosch Rotak 32 is for you.